aakashryan007/crop_farming_prediction/README.md

 > 5. to stop the running local sever in cmd press 'ctrl + c' .
 .
-> don't forfot to install needed libraries.
+> don't forgot to install needed libraries.